ll.pysql – Database import script

 Bases:

-command returns whether a schema with a specified name exists in the database.
-It supports the following parameters:name
+schema_existscommand returns whether a schema with a specified name exists in the database.
+It supports the following parameters:name: string (required)The name of the schema to be checked for existence.

 For the rest of the parameters see the base class